The #1 Software Provider in Precious Metals Market

 }

-To override the default you would use the same selector and assign the font family property to the desired font family value.
+To override the default font family, use the same selector and set your preferred font family:

 .nfusionsolutions-com-chart {